jockbert/particle_sim_config/README.md

 This project is both a particle simulation data exchange format definition and a reference library implementation.

-# How to use library in gradle
+# How to use the library

 Add the following to your _gradle.build_ file: